 - If your young person has a career dream in mind, talk more about this.
 What do they know about how to get into this career?

-- If they are unsure about getting into their chosen career, or is worried they don’t know what they want to do, reassure them.
+- If they are unsure about getting into their chosen career, or are worried they don’t know what they want to do, reassure them.
 Offer to help them research their options.